-Since its founding in 1987, the IFPDA has grown beyond its five original members to number over 165 members in thirteen countries.
-Member galleries and dealers are expected to exhibit a high level of expertise, ethics, and professional integrity.
+Since its founding in 1987, the IFPDA has grown beyond its five original members to number over 160 members in thirteen countries.
+Member galleries, dealers, and contemporary art publishers are expected to exhibit a high level of expertise, ethics, and professional integrity.

 Joining the IFPDA